connorskees/connorskees.github.io/content/blog/python-leetcode.md

 arr = [elem for elem in arr if elem % 2 == 0]
 ```

-Filtering and mapping can be combined in arbitrary ways.
+Filtering and mapping can be combined to create arbitrarily complex expressions, though generally if your comprehension starts spanning over multiple lines, it might be good to split it up into multiple operations.

 ##### Set and dict comprehensions